Turning a Refusal into a Re-Application Strategy

 This occurs when large sums of money appear in your account shortly before the application without a clear source.
 The ECO suspects these funds are borrowed just to secure the visa.

-Our Solution: We help you document the source of funds or advise you on waiting until your account history reflects natural income accumulation.
+Our Solution: We help you trace and document the source of those funds.
+If the funds cannot be explained, we advise you on waiting until your account history reflects natural income accumulation.

 2. Discrepancies in Income